 What do you need before you start?

-If you have a tablet at the host stand already, use that as your main management screen.
-If not, a phone works.
-A TV or spare screen near the entrance can show the public queue display so guests see their position without checking their phone, though this is entirely optional.
+If you have a tablet at the host stand, use it as your main management screen.
+A spare TV near the entrance can show the live queue display so guests see their position without checking their phone, but that's optional.

 How to set up a restaurant digital queue, step by step